lightning/bolts/07-routing-gossip.md

     * [`32`:`chain_hash`]
     * [`1`:`complete`]

-This is general mechanism which lets a node query for `channel_announcement` and `channel_update`s for specific `short_channel_id`s;
+This is a general mechanism which lets a node query for `channel_announcement` and `channel_update`s for specific `short_channel_id`s;
 usually either because it sees a `channel_update` for which it has no `channel_announcement` or because it has obtained them from